 Tidal has the best audio quality of any streaming service we reviewed, but Amazon Music HD, which we haven’t reviewed yet, offers the same glorious lossless audio capabilities for just as many songs.
-They are the only companies on our list that currently offers high fidelity, lossless music streaming.
-HiFi subscribers can also listen to select albums in Master Quality on Tidal’s desktop player.
+They are the only companies on our list that currently offer high fidelity, lossless music streaming.
+TIDAL's HiFi subscribers can also listen to select albums in Master Quality on Tidal’s desktop player.
 Master Quality Authenticated (MQA) albums retain 100% of the original recording quality so you can experience them “as the artist intended.”

 What’s the difference between Google Play Music and YouTube Music?

 Google Play Music (which has been around since 2011) and the new YouTube Music app are both owned and operated by Google.
 The services have slightly different offerings: Google Play is closer to Spotify or Apple Music — with official content only — and lacks the rare or user-made content that you can find on YouTube.
 Google Play Music also has a “cloud locker” feature that lets you upload and incorporate tracks you already own.
-There’s speculation that the two will eventually be merged, but as of June 2018 they remain two separate platforms.
+There’s speculation that the two will eventually be merged, but as of November 2019 they remain two separate platforms.
 That said, anyone who was a Google Play subscriber at the time YouTube Music launched (in May 2018) does get access to the new YouTube Music Premium for free and anyone who signs up for YouTube Premium gets access to Google Play at no additional cost.

 What’s the difference between Amazon Prime Music and Amazon Music Unlimited?